kristi700/ViT-SSL/docs/architecture.md

 ## `utils`
 Utilities used throughout training and evaluation.

+- `scripts/` – Visualization scripts for supervisely trained models and SimMIM.
 - `trainers/` – training loops for Supervised, DINO and SimMIM methods.
 - `logger.py` – colored logging based on the `rich` library.
 - `metrics.py` – common evaluation metrics.